Joffe v. Google, Inc.: Background

 In 2007, Google launched its Street View project, an addendum to the Google Maps feature which captured street-level images from various cities in the US and around the world.
 Street View vehicles had the ability to intercept and store a vast amount of Wi-fi data from nearby home network due to the intricate technological set up Google created in order to take the pictures in the first place.
 Google acknowledged in May 2010 that its Street View vehicles had been collecting fragments of payload data from unencrypted Wi-fi networks.
 This also included any information connected to the internet which was hacked, such as personal emails and passwords.
 In total Google collected about 600 gigabytes of information from 30 different countries.

 The Joffe v.
-Google court case was filed on in November 2010, when Ben Joffe called out Street View for breaching the Wiretap Legislation Act.
+Google court case was filed on in November 2010, when Ben Joffe called out Street View for breaching the Wiretap Act.
 Joffe, representing the voice of the complainants, argued that Google violated the Act, which regulates the collection of actual content of wire and electronic communications and prohibits the intentional interception, use, or disclosure of wire and electronic communications unless a statutory exception applies.
 Appeals by Google lasted until June 2013.

 The federal wiretap statute requires someone to get a wiretap order before they monitor or record an individual's or company's communication.
 It regulates the collection of actual content of wire and electronic communication.
 Under the act it is illegal to intentionally or purposefully: